Skip to main content

 Discover the awe-inspiring Natural Bridge, a monumental natural rock formation arching over the serene flow of the Kicking Horse River.
 Located west of Field in Yoho National Park, marks the crossroads where tranquil waters originates, cascade through a stunning canyon only to merge with the mighty Amiskwi River.

-From the Natural Bridge lookouts, you don’t merely observe the spectacle – you experience it from myriad perspectives, with each vantage point offering a fresh take on its magnificence.
-As you soak in the view, their interpretive displays will enrich your understanding of the scientific phenomena that shaped this wonder.
+From the Natural Bridge lookouts, you will observe the spectacle from various vantage points which offer a fresh take on its magnificence.
+As you soak in the view, the interpretive displays will enrich your understanding of the scientific phenomena that shaped this wonder.

 Viewing the National Bridge in Yoho National Park